Session 2 of the American Sephardi Music Festival runs February 24-26 2019

 Jeffrey Werbock will present a program of instrumental solo improvisations based on traditional Azerbaijani Mugham, played on oud - fretless wood face short neck lute; tar - fretted skin face long neck lute; and kamancha - skin face spike fiddle.
 This concert will be in tribute to the Khojaly tragedy with the presence of important officials.

-Mr. Werbock has been giving presentations for well over three decades and has performed often at Lincoln Center, the Metropolitan Museum of Art, the American Museum of Natural History, Asia Society, World Music Institute, and presents lecture demonstrations at colleges and universities all over the English speaking world.
-He has been awarded an honorary degree by the National Music Conservatory of Azerbaijan, in Baku, and was recently sponsored by the Ministry of Culture of Azerbaijan to perform a solo concert.
+Mr. Werbock has been giving presentations for well over three decades.
+He has performed often at Lincoln Center, the Metropolitan Museum of Art, the American Museum of Natural History, the Asia Society, and the World Music Institute.
+He presents lecture demonstrations at colleges and universities all over the English-speaking world.
+He has been awarded an honorary degree by the National Music Conservatory of Azerbaijan in Baku.
+He was recently sponsored by the Ministry of Culture of Azerbaijan to perform a solo concert.

 About RACHID HALIHAL: